Rob Pilatus: Film

-2021/2022, Simon Verhoeven directed and wrote the Milli-Vanilli-Biopic Girl You Know It's True, which was filmed in Munich, Berlin, Cape Town, and Los Angeles.
-The film was produced by Wiedemann & Berg Film, with Leonine as the theatrical distributor, due to be released in cinemas 2023.
+German-Austrian film director Simon Verhoeven directed and wrote the 2023 Milli Vanilli biopic Girl You Know It's True, which was filmed in Munich, Berlin, Cape Town, and Los Angeles.
+The film was produced by Wiedemann & Berg Film, with Leonine as the theatrical distributor.
 The movie stars Tijan Njie and Elan Ben Ali as Rob Pilatus and Fab Morvan as well as Matthias Schweighöfer as music producer Frank Farian.
-It will be released in cinemas 2023.
 Associate producers are Jasmin Davis, daughter of the late John Davis, and Brad Howell, the true voices behind Milli Vanilli.
 Carmen Pilatus, sister of the late Rob Pilatus, Milli Vanilli’s former assistant Todd Headlee, and Ingrid Segieth aka Milli, are also attached as associate producers.

-Previous attempts to produce a film about Milli Vanilli all had failed: On 14 February 2007, it was announced that Universal Pictures was developing a film based on the true story of Milli Vanilli's rise and fall in the music industry.
+Previous attempts to produce a film about Milli Vanilli all had failed; on 14 February 2007, it was announced that Universal Pictures was developing a film based on the true story of Milli Vanilli's rise and fall in the music industry.
 Jeff Nathanson, a screenwriter known for Catch Me If You Can, was to write and direct the film.
 Morvan was supposed to serve as a consultant, providing his and Pilatus's point of view.
 However, the project was never completed.
 In 2011 German director Florian Gallenberger declared that he was reviving the project and would be rewriting the script, which also didn't eventually happen.
-Director Bret Ratner attempted to make his version of a Milli Vanilli biopic, but the project was eventually cancelled in 2021 after numerous Time's Up sexual harassment allegations against Ratner became public.
+Director Brett Ratner attempted to make his version of a Milli Vanilli biopic, but the project was eventually cancelled in 2021 after numerous Time's Up sexual harassment allegations against Ratner became public.